 18. Small but Perfectly Formed (7a+) the micro route to the right with a hard move to reach the jug above the belay bolt.

 Skippy the Bush Kangeroo Weird (E3 6c) is a very short route via a thin crack.

-No Thug No Jug (7b) * starts from the Rubicon belay ledge and traverses the break into Zeke.
+No Thug No Jug (7b) * starts from the Rubicon belay ledge and traverses the break left into Zeke.
 From there it climbs the slight groove above, a few feet R of Zeke's finish.
 NB.
 The first peg is unsafe and the route needs re-equipping.

 Cruising the Seven Seas (7c) continues the traverse of No Thug all the way to the belay on Last But Not Least.